 The Board recognises the value in evaluating the effectiveness of its own performance and that of its Committees, as well as the contribution of individual Directors to the effective functioning of the Board.

-On the recommendation of the Remuneration and Nomination Committee, the Board continued to carry out an internally facilitated performance evaluation during the reporting period.
+On the recommendation of the Remuneration and Nomination Committee, the Board engaged an independent governance consultant to carry out an externally facilitated performance evaluation during the reporting period.
+The evaluation process was overseen by the Chairman.